rushi47/rushi47/README.md

 * In love with High Performing Distributed Systems 💻
 * Most of the time, am plumbing, automating and keep fixing system to either make it work together, automate them or scale them 📈⚙️
 * Absolute in love with projects: 🧑‍🏭
-  - Nginx / Openresty : Along with power of Lua
+    Nginx / Openresty : Along with power of Lua, HAProxy, Kubernetes, Python
-  - HAProxy
-  - Kubernetes
-  - Python
 * Few Interesting Projects, I have worked on - Video Streaming, Ratelimiting, Service Discovery, Developing CMDB, And also custom Ingress controller.

 ### Publications